 Other requirements: The tolerance for late blight in Colorado certified seed for replant in the San Luis Valley (SLV) shall be zero as stated in the 'Requirements for Importing Seed Potatoes into the San Luis Valley of Colorado' for certified seed potatoes which are imported into the SLV.
-The Colorado Seed Act requirements shall be followed which state that Colorado certified seed for replant in the state of Colorado shall have a zero tolerance in seed lots for mop top, tobacco rattle virus, and PVY^N strains testing positive on ELISA N serotype antisera, all of which have been confirmed by an accepted laboratory test.
+The Colorado Seed Act requirements shall be followed which state that Colorado certified seed for replant in the state of Colorado shall have a zero tolerance in seed lots for mop top, tobacco rattle virus, and PHT result of less than 1% of PVY^N strains testing positive on ELISA N serotype antisera, all of which have been confirmed by an accepted laboratory test.